Open Accessibility Menu

 Lung cancer is often detected when it’s too late, but a low-dose computed tomography (also called a low-dose CT) may find cancer early.
 If lung cancer is found at an earlier stage, it is more likely to be treated successfully.

 If you have a history of heavy smoking, and smoke now or have quit within the past 15 years, and are between 50 and 80 years old, talk with your doctor.
-If lung cancer screening is right for you, ask for a referral to St. Claire HealthCare for a low-dose CT.
+If lung cancer screening is right for you, ask for a referral to UK St. Claire for a low-dose CT.

 Related Doctors